Dshieff/ads_rw_usbcam/README.md

 - in your NotificationTest TwinCAT PLC project add a new variable in Main called writeVar

+- navigate into the catkin_ws/src directory

 - git clone the ads_rw_usbcam repo into the src folder of catkin workspace: git clone https://github.com/Dshieff/ads_rw_usbcam.git <directory>

-- navigate into the catkin directory

 - build the ads_rw_usbcam package (the version of python is 3.10, can be different) catkin build